openshift/oadp-operator/docs/upgrade_1-3_to_1-4.md

     From this update:

-    - TODO CSI?
+    - velero-plugin-for-csi code is now inside Velero code, which means, no init container is needed for the plugin anymore.
+No changes needed in DPA.

     - Velero changed client Burst and QPS defaults from 30 and 20 to 100 and 100, respectively.
-If you want to change these values, use new `spec.configuration.velero.client-burst` and `spec.configuration.velero.client-qps` fields.

-    - Non AWS object storages that use AWS plugin need a new `spec.backupLocations[].velero.config.checksumAlgorithm` field to be set in DPA to them to work in OADP 1.4.

-- TODO image pull policy override
+    - velero-plugin-for-aws updated default value of `spec.config.checksumAlgorithm` field in BackupStorageLocations (BSLs) from `""` (no checksum calculation) to `CRC32` (reference https://github.com/vmware-tanzu/velero-plugin-for-aws/blob/release-1.10/backupstoragelocation.md).
+For compatibility, OADP did not change default value of the field for BSLs created within DPA (and if you want to change it, use `spec.backupLocations[].velero.config.checksumAlgorithm` field).
+If your BSLs are created outside DPA, you may need to change value of the `spec.config.checksumAlgorithm` field in the BSLs.
+Some compatible S3 storages, like IBM, currently only work with `""` value.

 ## Upgrade steps